 Barefoot hoof diagrams

 Below are some barefoot hoof diagrams to give you an idea of what the shape of the "ideal" hoof should look like.
-The parts of the hoof are labeled for reference.
+The parts of the hoof are labelled for reference.

 Note: Healthy hooves can vary depending on the environment the horse is living in and the terrain they regularly encounter.